Copyright & Teaching - Print Support Materials

 - An insubstantial portion of a work.

 - Custom course packs through the Queen's Campus Bookstore or the AMS Publishing & Copy Centre.
-For more information, please see the Campus Bookstore and the AMS P&CC section of this guide.
+For more information, please see the Campus Bookstore and the AMS P&CC section of this page.

 - Works that are your creation and for which you own the copyright.